lostmsu/lostmsu.github.io/Not-CSharp.md

 Normally to process a sequence of any kind (in this case - characters), one would use an <a href="https://en.wikipedia.org/wiki/LSTM">LSTM</a> - long-short term memory network.
 However, getting an LSTM network to recognize a programming language of an entire file is too easy and boring.

-Instead, C# or NOT AI will take as input a 64 by 64 block of characters from a text file, starting at an arbitrary position.
+Instead, Not C# AI will take as input a 64 by 64 block of characters from a text file, starting at an arbitrary position.

 For example, this file